JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

 However, this is not useful.
 Instead we introduce what we call the **sub/super-differential convention**:

-> It is always permissable to return any element of the sub/super-differential.
+> It is always permissible to return any element of the sub/super-differential.
 > You should return the most useful.

 Or equivalently but considering the trivial singleton sub/super-differential seperately:

-> At any point where the derivative is not defined, it is permissable to return any element of the sub/super-differential.
+> At any point where the derivative is not defined, it is permissible to return any element of the sub/super-differential.
 > You should return the most useful.

 We will justify this further below, but first let us discuss what it means.